rcprcp/Monitor/README.md

 ### **includeList example:**
 includeList=com/cottagecoders/victim/Vi.\*,com/streamsets.\*

-. is any character, * for 0 to any number of characters.
+. represents any character, * for 0 to any number of characters.

 ## **Installation and Use:**
 * create a monitor.properties file with the following lines: